jstanley26/thermochronplotr/README.md

-To use this function you must first create or read in a dataframe with (U-Th)/He data that has columns labeled “eU”, “Date”, “Unc”,“Color”, and “Sample”, where eU is the effective Uranium, Date is the (U-Th)/He date, Unc is the uncertaity (for error bars), and Sample is the sample name (only truly required if you have more than one sample you are trying to plot).
+To use this function you must first create or read in a dataframe with (U-Th)/He data that has columns labeled “eU”, “Date”, “Unc”,“Color”, and “Sample”, where eU is the effective Uranium, Date is the (U-Th)/He date, Unc is the uncertainty (for error bars), and Sample is the sample name (only truly required if you have more than one sample you are trying to plot).
 “Color” is a column by which you can color the data points, for example you might have most of the data in black, but a few data points